Top 12 Winter Vegetables List, Benefits and Recipes - Dr. Axe

 • Garlic

-• Winter squash varieties (including acorn, butternut, delicata, spaghetti and kabocha squash)
+• Winter squash varieties, including acorn, hubbard, butternut, delicata, spaghetti and kabocha squash (used as a vegetable but technically are fruits)

-What makes some winter vegetables excellent additions to your diet?
-Here are some of the benefits associated with our top 12 picks for winter vegetables:
+What makes winter vegetables excellent additions to your diet?
+Here are some of the benefits associated with the top 12 winter vegetables:

 Jerusalem artichokes (also called sunchokes) are a great source of prebiotics, including inulin, which help feed healthy probiotic bacteria in the gut.
 They are also high in essential minerals like potassium, iron and copper.